carsongoodwin32/IceLakePatcher/README.md

 # Ice Lake Patcher v0.1a
-Easy to use Program that uses System Environment Variables that mitigate Instruction Set incompatibilities introduced in Intel's Ice Lake micro architecture.
+Easy to use Program that uses System Environment Variables to mitigate Instruction Set incompatibilities introduced in Intel's Ice Lake micro architecture.

 _____________
 # What does this do?: